anoma/nspec/docs/tutorial/engines/template/index.md

 [^1]: We use different Juvix files for "static" and "dynamic" aspects of engine
     families; the "dynamic" aspect rely on the static aspects of _all_ engines.
-    In more detail, we require definitions of all family-specific message types before we can form the type of any message to be sent.
+    In more detail, we require definitions of all engine-specific message types before we can form the type of any message to be sent.
 Finally, we have split off the engine overview page, which should be a self-contained description of engine families in broad terms.